Tennessee State Route 357: History

+Construction and early history

-During the planning phase of the Interstate Highway System, the route that became I-81 was placed north and east of the airport.
+During the planning phase of the Interstate Highway System, the route that became I-81 was placed northwest of the airport.
 In 1957, the Johnson City Planning Commission unsuccessfully lobbied to move the routing a few miles south to run closer to the airport, as well as Johnson City.
 For this reason, a connector road between the airport and I-81 was planned.
 On February 14, 1967, a plan was presented to the Sullivan County Court to allow the state and county each to fund half of the project.
 Some local officials were reluctant to back the proposal at that time, since the project was still in the planning phase.
 Others felt that Sullivan County should not be responsible for the entire cost of local funding, since the airport is regional.
 After further analysis, the county court ultimately approved the funding plan on July 17, 1967.

-The connector road, which was initially known as Tri-Cities Airport Road on the Tri-Cities Airport Connector, was constructed in conjunction with I-81.
+The connector road, which was initially known as Tri-Cities Airport Road or the Tri-Cities Airport Connector, was constructed in conjunction with I-81.
 The contract for the route was awarded on May 4, 1971, and construction was underway three months later.
 The project was initially slated for completion in August 1973, but that month, the contractor ceased work on the project in order to focus on completing Interstate Highways in the state.
 This action was blamed on fuel shortages that were presumably part of the global energy crisis that year.
 However, the delay was also speculated to be due to an emphasis on completing Interstate Highways in East Tennessee, including I-81, which were also delayed by the energy crisis.
 Construction reportedly resumed a few months later, and by February 1974, the route was expected to be complete by the fall of that year.
 The project experienced additional delays, however.
 The road was opened to traffic on a limited basis by February 1975, and was completed four months later.
+The connecting section of I-81 was partially opened in December 1974 and fully opened in August 1975.

 The connector road was constructed as a partnership between the state and county government, and then turned over to local control once construction was complete, with the exceptions of each termini.
-On July 1, 1983, the state assumed control of the route as part of a statewide takeover of approximately 3,300 mi of city and county maintained roads, which also included a renumbering of a number of existing state routes.
+On July 1, 1983, the state assumed control of the route as part of a statewide takeover of approximately 3,300 mi of city- and county-maintained roads, which also included a renumbering of a number of existing state routes.
 At this time, the road was designated SR 357.
+In 2003 and 2004, the overpass over SR 75 at the southern terminus of SR 357 was widened to include an additional turn lane as part of an expansion project at the airport.